TA2002/MyCalories/README.md

 ## Documentation

+This is SwiftUI project that has two main functionalities: adding meal notes with calories and fetching popular meal options using the PublicAPI.
 Project structure is as follows:
 1) Database - contains files to work with the CoreData database that saves the notes locally on a device.
 2) Utilities - contains helper files with extensions and constants that ease the development.
 3) Networking - contains files to work with networking.
 Built upon URLSession class.